F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 Quick Start
 -----------

-You can add the `F5 virtual server annotations`_ to any existing Ingress resource.
+You can add the `F5 virtual server properties`_ to any existing Ingress resource.

 .. code-block:: console